 April 10 to 23, 2019

-Afghanistan is a country that is rich in culture and history, due to its geographic position which made it a crossroad between China and the Mediterranean world and Europe.
-It is a melting pot of cultural, ethnic and linguistic diversity.
-With its rich past and its recent events, it still preserved a spectrum of architecture, paintings, music, poetry, art and relics of bygone civilizations.
-From ancient cities to spectacular nature and some of the highest mountains in the world, it remains unpredictable and continues to stun visitors.
+Afghanistan is a country rich in culture and history.
+Its geographic position puts it at the crossroads of China, the Mediterranean world, and Europe.
+It is a melting pot of cultural, ethnic, and linguistic diversity.
+Despite recent events, Afghanistan preserves a rich array of architecture, paintings, music, poetry, art, and relics of bygone civilizations.
+From ancient cities to spectacular natural wonders, with incredible cultural treasures and some of the highest mountains in the world, Afghanistan continues to amaze and delight the intrepid traveler.

-Afghanistan contains some incredible treasures.
-This journey will take you from bustling Kabul to the foothills of the Hindu-Kush.
-Follow the footsteps of Marco Polo and Alexander the Great as we span the country’s safest areas in the northern regions.
-Visit the fabulous city of Herat, once a great medieval center for Islamic learning and culture.
+This journey takes us from bustling Kabul to the foothills of the Hindu-Kush.
+Follow in the footsteps of Marco Polo and Alexander the Great as we travel through the country’s safest areas in the northern regions.
+Visit the fabulous city of Herat, once a great medieval center of Islamic learning and culture.
 Marvel at the legendary mountain caves of Bamyan and the spectacular lakes of Band-e-Amir.
-Tour the historical town of Mazar-i-Sharif, famous for its blue-tiled mosque, and Balkh the nearby ancient caravan town.
+Tour the historical town of Mazar-i- Sharif, famous for its blue-tiled mosque, and the ancient caravan town of Balkh.
+Sample delicious Afghan cuisine, and shop for jewelry, carpets, and antiques.

 Per person sharing in double occupancy (air and land): $8,500.00